Lekker-Code-Company/Spring-Angular-Assessment/README.md

-# Full Stack Developer Assessment - Game Monitoring Application
+# Full Stack Developer Assessment - Game Monitoring Application (Spring Boot, Angular)

 Your task is to build a Full Stack application using Spring Boot for the backend and Angular for the frontend.
 The application will allow authenticated users to monitor players and team details in a game.
 Follow the instructions below to complete the assessment.